w3c/trace-context/trace_context/HTTP_HEADER_FORMAT_RATIONALE.md

 Making `trace-flags` optional doesn't save a lot, but makes specification more complicated.
 And it potentially can lead to incompatible implementations which do not expect `trace-flags`.

+## Span nomenclature

+We were using the term `span-id` in the `traceparent`, but not all tracing systems are built around span model, e.g. X-Trace, Canopy, SolarWinds, are built around event model, which is considered more expressive than the span model.
+There is nothing in the spec actually requires the model to be span-based, and passing the ID of the happened-before "thing" should work for both types of trace models.
+We considered names `call-id`, `request-id`.
+However out of all replacements `parent-id` is probably the best name.
+First, it matched the header name.
+Second it indicates a difference between caller and callee.
+Discussing AMQP we realized that `message-id` header defined by AMQP refers to individual message, and semantically not the same as traceparent.
+Message id can be used to dedup messages on the server when traceparent only defines the source this message came from.

 ## `tracestate`

 - The names should be human readable, but values shoulb be opaque.
 Cryptic names can